 What makes our program unique

-More than teaching our residents to abide by the 12 steps of recovery, we impart practical life lessons, job skills, and help women build responsibility and self-respect that stays with our women long after they leave the Edna House.
+More than teaching our residents to abide by the 12 steps of recovery, we impart practical life lessons, job skills, and help women build responsibility and self-respect that stay with our women long after they leave The Edna House.

 we teach you how to live again

 What makes our program vastly different from traditional sober homes or institutional recovery centers comes down to simplicity.
 We provide residents a safe, focused environment, in which women eat, sleep, and breath their own recovery.
 We impart personal responsibility through residents' ownership of the house and commitment to a structured daily life.
-And most importantly, we provide access to the recovery community that is the essential link towards making real, lasting change in a women's life.
-Additionally, there are several aspects of the Edna House program that are engrained in our mission:
+And most importantly, we provide access to the recovery community that is the essential link towards making real, lasting change in a woman's life.
+Additionally, there are several aspects of The Edna House program that are ingrained in our mission: